 In the Number Patterns view you can create multiple patterns to define your level, one after the other.
-Click on the Create Pattern Entry Button on top and fill out the form.
+Click on the Create Pattern

 In this example, we block (since the mode of the level is blacklist) all numbers starting with 439.
 Click the Save button to save the entry in the level.